HF Sinclair Corporation research snapshot

 Business essence

 Customers pay HF Sinclair because transport, aviation, industry, agriculture, retail fueling, and industrial users need refined fuels, renewable diesel, lubricants, asphalt, and related products.
-The business converts seven complex refineries, marketing, midstream logistics, renewables units, and specialty lubricants into cash flow when product margins and throughput are favorable.
+The business converts refineries, marketing, midstream logistics, renewables units, and specialty lubricants into cash flow when product margins and throughput are favorable.

 Moat